Are Corporate Employees That Fall For Scams Victims Or Negligent?

 A SCARS Position Statement – September 1, 2020

-In a recent conversation with a leading cybersecurity training company, we explored the predominant notion that employees that fail to follow corporate policies and procedures, that lead to cybersecurity breaches are reckless, negligent, and at fault.
-Increasingly, we have seen that companies are holding their employees financially responsible for mistakes that allow for cyber attacks getting through defenses, such as phishing scams, business email compromise scams, ransomware attacks, etc.
+In a recent conversation with a leading cybersecurity training company, we explored the predominant notion that employees who fail to follow corporate policies and procedures, that lead to cybersecurity breaches are reckless, negligent, and at fault.
+Increasingly, we have seen that companies are holding their employees financially responsible for mistakes that allow for cyber-attacks to get through defenses, such as phishing scams, business email compromise scams, ransomware attacks, etc.

 However, is this view correct?

-I am a Director of the largest cybercrime victims’ assistance organization called SCARS (www.AgainstScams.org) and I would argue that everyone that falls for scams – either personally or in a corporate context are victims, and deserving of consideration as victims.
+I am a Director of the largest cybercrime victims’ assistance organization called SCARS (www.AgainstScams.org) and I would argue that everyone who falls for scams – either personally or in a corporate context are victims, and deserves consideration as a victim.

 Additionally, I would argue that companies that fail to recognize this fact are undermining their own efforts to create a more secure environment.